open-telemetry/opentelemetry-collector-contrib/processor/cumulativetodeltaprocessor/README.md

 The cumulative to delta processor (`cumulativetodeltaprocessor`) converts monotonic, cumulative sum and histogram metrics to monotonic, delta metrics.
 Non-monotonic sums and exponential histograms are excluded.

+Histogram conversion is currently behind a [feature gate](#feature-gate-configurations) and will only be converted if the feature flag is set.

 ## Configuration

 Configuration is specified through a list of metrics.
 The processor uses metric names to identify a set of cumulative metrics and converts them from cumulative to delta.